Joe’s Blog: Another long dry stretch ahead (WED-9/27)

 Since 2000 we’ve had our last 90°+ day in October 4 times…and the number of days we’ve hit 90° in October since 1990 are only 7…so IF we get to 90°, and we’ll be in the neighborhood to start the month…it would be pretty darn unusual.

-So overall a warm and dry pattern to start the new month and the overall forecast for October from the Climate Predication Center is
+So overall a warm and dry pattern to start the new month, and the overall forecast for October from the Climate Predication Center is below:

 By the way…those “equal chances” forecasts drive me insane.
 It feels like and sounds like a big \_(ツ)_/